 The group's quality of capital is very good.
-As of H1 2017, 76% (after foreseeable dividends) of the group's own available funds comprised Tier 1 capital in the form of shareholders' equity, which equates to around 132% of the estimated Solvency Capital Requirement (SCR).
-Tier 2 capital relates solely to the group's £0.5 billion subordinated debt and accounts for 22% of the group's own funds, with only 2% in the form of Tier 3 capital.
+As of YE17, 86% (after foreseeable dividends) of the group's own available funds comprised Tier 1 capital, split between £1.98 billion of unrestricted Tier 1 capital and £0.35 billion of restricted Tier 1 notes issued in December 2017.
+Tier 1 capital represents 140% of the Solvency Capital Requirement (SCR).
+DLG used the proceeds of the restricted Tier 1 issuance to repay £250 million of subordinated Tier 2 debt.
+As a consequence, Tier 2 capital has reduced and relates solely to the group's £0.26 billion subordinated debt and accounts for 11% of the group's own funds, with only 2% in the form of Tier 3 capital.
 DLG's Tier 2 and Tier 3 capital are, therefore, materially below the amounts permitted under Solvency II regulations.

-Given the reduction in shareholders' equity since 2011, total equity as a percentage of net written premiums has been declining, particularly over the last two years.
-However, we expect gross underwriting leverage to remain between 3.0x and 3.5x, in line with our expectation for a personal lines company.
+Given the reduction in shareholders' equity since 2011, total equity as a percentage of net written premiums has declined.
+However, gross underwriting leverage, which historically has averaged around 3x, declined to 2.6x at YE17 (YE16: 3.1x) driven by higher equity and lower reserves.

-Profitability: A - Profitability targets to be met once again for year-end 2017, but the highly competitive and dynamic UK personal market remains a problem
+Profitability: Profitability targets to be met once again for year-end 2017, but the highly competitive and dynamic UK personal market remains a problem